Asbestos Exposure at Oil Refineries

 Oil Refineries in Washington & Oregon

-Oil refining is one of the largest industries in Washington and Oregon.
+Oil refining is one of the largest industries in both Washington and Oregon.
 Today, oil refineries are among the largest employers in many areas of the Pacific Northwest.
 The Puget Sound Refinery in Anacortes alone is the largest single employer in Skagit County.

 Beginning in the 1950s, areas such as Skagit County saw a boom in oil refinery jobs.
 At the time, this provided a much-needed economic boost to the area, with thousands of Pacific Northwest residents flocking to these counties due to the abundance of oil refinery jobs.
 Thanks to the large-scale oil refining operations across this area, millions of Washingtonians and Oregonians have at least some experience working in the oil refining industry.